**Bill of Rights for Misunderstood Kids! **Helpful Hints From A Mom/Teacher!

 Offers practical questions to ask when considering a tutor for your child.

 Kids with special needs may feel left out of class or group activities because of dietary restrictions.
-Use this letter to inform teachers, coaches, group leaders about your child's dietary needs and about your willingness to work with that person so that the child feels included in the activities.

 "Ten Homework Tips" -- A feature article presented by the Schwab Foundation.